-There are four Points that are even: the 4, 6, 8, and 10.
-When one of those roll as a pair it is considered to have rolled “hard”.
+There are four even Points: the 4, 6, 8, and 10.
+When one of those rolls as a pair, it is considered to have rolled “hard”.
 When they don’t land as a pair, it is considered “easy”.
 A Hardway is betting that the dice will land “hard” before they land “easy” or before a 7 is rolled.

 The Hardways are not one roll bets

 What Is a Buffalo Bet in Craps?

 The Buffalo is for the players that love their Hardways.
 A player will bet an equal amount on each Hardway, working on the Comeout Roll, and hedges them by betting the same amount on the Any 7.
 These players don’t want to wait for a Point to be established to bet the Hardways, and they also don’t want to lose those bets if 7 rolls.
 If the 7 rolls, the Any 7 will pay four times and cover the four Hardways that just lost.
 It’s a push.
 They are all up to win again.

 One thing to remember is if any other natural is rolled during the Comeout Roll, the player must bet the Any 7 again to continue hedging their Hardways.
 If either the 4, 6, 8, or 10 are rolled “easy,” then that Hardway will lose, and you have to bet it again if you still want it.

 Many casinos won’t acknowledge the phrase “Buffalo”.
 They understand what it means, but instead of booking your bet as a “Buffalo", they will book it as “A dollar all the Hardways working and a dollar any 7.”
 Either way, make sure the dealer books your bet.

 Where Are Your Hardways on the Craps Table?